ServiceNowDevProgram/Hacktoberfest/.github/templates/rootreadmetemplate.md

 Welcome to the ServiceNow's Hacktoberfest community repository, managed by the Developer Program and SNDevs community.

-- This repo and its readme file has everything about **actually** participating in `ServiceNow x Hacktoberfest`: how-to, the projects, technical documentation
+- This repo and its readme file has everything about **actually** participating in `ServiceNow x Hacktoberfest`: how-to tutorials, the projects, technical documentation
 - A blog post about this year's participation, along with some history and background, and what's in it for participants can be found here: https://devlink.sn/hacktoberfest

-Inside this repository, you will find links to all of our hosted projects, along with helpful information and tutorials.

 🔔🔔🔔<br>
 ***CONTRIBUTORS must follow all guidelines in the various CONTRIBUTING.md files of each repository*** or run the risk of having your Pull Requests labeled as spam.
 This repository's CONTRIBUTING.md file can be found [here](/CONTRIBUTING.md).<br>